 - Safe and secure internet provision and monitoring.

-Our E Safety Policy was developed in partnership with the strategic ICT team from South Tyneside.
+Our E-Safety Policy was developed in partnership with South Tyneside ICT in School.

 E-Safety and other Policies can be found on the school website or copies can be requested via the school office.

-All e-safety updates are posted on Epinay School’s social media sites (Facebook and Twitter)
+E-Safety updates are posted on Epinay School’s website (see Latest news on the home page) and on social media sites (Facebook and Twitter).